Protect Your Garden from Drought

 When water is scarce, taking simple steps can help your plants

 3. Let the Plants be Your Water Guide

 When to Water

 Water conservation becomes increasingly important during prolonged dry spells and times of imposed watering restrictions.
 While healthy, established trees and shrubs can survive for several weeks without water, tender annual and perennial plants will need to be watered more often.
 Let your plants tell you when it's time to water - in most cases, when they start to wilt, it is time to water.

 Good watering practices use methods that water slowly and deeply.
 Soaker hoses or a trickling hose at the base of the plant are good options that allow water to be absorbed deep into the soil.
 The goal is to deliver an adequate amount of water directly to the soil and plant roots, rather than plant leaves.
 Applying 1/2 - inch of water twice per week is typically sufficient.
 Remember, water should be applied to the entire root zone of the plant which can extend beyond the visible plant.
 Watering in the morning or early evening, rather than mid - day, helps reduce water loss from evaporation.

 4. Don't Forget to Feed

 It is important to properly feed plants leading up to hot, dry weather conditions because healthy, nourished plants can better withstand prolonged periods of heat and drought.
 However, plant food should never be applied to water-stressed plants.
 You can resume feeding once the plant is no longer under water stress.
-And when you use Miracle-Gro® LiquaFeed®, you can feed and water at the same time.
+And when you connect Miracle-Gro® LiquaFeed® to your garden hose or add Miracle-Gro® Water Soluble All Purpose Plant Food to your watering can, you can feed and water at the same time.